Crisis Management: How 3 Brands Recovered Right Away

 Condemnation rained from mainstream media and social media for a week or so, and by the time the film was released in June 2017, there was little mention of the ill-conceived partnership.
-Wonder Woman went on to become a huge blockbuster neither brand was not boycotted.
+Wonder Woman went on to become a huge blockbuster and neither brand was boycott.

 According to Meltwater’s Insight Reports, negative sentiment around the Wonder Woman and thinkThin® partnership’ spiked and disappeared within a week.

 Timed to launch at the NYC Comic-Con, Marvel and Northrop Grumman based their partnership on an existing template: slick, branded superheroes with superpowers that embody their sponsor’s corporate values and culture.
 In this case, it was a new team of “Northrop Grumman Elite Nexus” superheroes fighting alongside Marvel’s popular Avengers.
 The goal was to highlight aerospace initiatives, STEM education, and forward-thinking technology by Northrop Grumman.
 Turns out Northrop Grumman’s reputation as a defense contractor rubbed comic aficionados wrong.
 Tellingly, one person pointed out that Tony Stark’s company produced weaponry, forcing him to turn his back on it when he realized its affects on humanity.
 Within 24 hours of the very vocal outcry on Twitter, the activation campaign and relationship was canceled.

 Admitting that they didn’t think the partnership through, Marvel pulled out.
 A quick mea culpa made the almost-crisis immediately dissipate and Marvel went on to enjoy their lauded position at the NYCC.